chunkypixel/atari-dev-studio/README.md

 > Note: the short-cut buttons on the **Status Bar** can be minimised or turned off via the **Settings**.

+### Sprite Editor
+The Sprite Editor has been removed as of v0.10.0 - this is due to various reasons such as lack for proper features to edit 2600 objects as well as other missing functionality.
+Also the code libraries are dangerously out of date according to Github and not updatable in some cases without serious effort.
+Recommend using Paint.Net (Windows) or Gimp for now - any other suggestions welcome.

 ### Settings
 There are a number of compiler, emulator and editor configuration options available in Atari Dev Studio which can be changed via the **Settings** (Preferences -> Settings -> Extensions -> Atari Dev Studio).